 As we find ourselves in a new year and with many charities getting back into recruitment, you might be wondering where to start with your new hires and how to go about inducting them virtually.

-Now, you may be asking yourself, how do I even go about inducting someone virtually?
-Of course, there are legal requirements to consider—things like identity verification and processing and signing documents.
-And all of these can be done but in a slightly more roundabout way.
+Of course, there’s tech, team bonding and legal requirements to consider—things like identity verification and processing and signing documents.
+But rest assured, all of these can still be done, just in a slightly more roundabout way.